-Despite this, experts predict that China’s exports could slow later in the year if the new tariffs are implemented.
-In 2024, China’s total imports and exports reached a record 43.85 trillion yuan ($5.9 trillion), a 5% year-on-year increase.
-As the world’s largest exporter, China is working to expand its trade with Belt and Road Initiative countries, alongside its traditional markets like the US and Europe.
+Experts predict China’s exports could slow.
+New tariffs might impact them.
+In 2024, China’s total imports and exports reached 43.85 trillion yuan ($5.9 trillion).
+This is a 5% year-on-year increase.
+China is the world’s largest exporter.
+They expand trade with Belt and Road Initiative countries.
+They also maintain trade with the US and Europe.
+SuperMetalPrice monitors these trade flows closely.

 Leave a Reply